gbdev/rgbds/README.rst

 This is a fork of the original RGBDS which aims to make the programs more like other UNIX tools.

-This toolchain is maintained on `GitHub <https://github.com/rednex/rgbds>`__.
+This toolchain is maintained `on GitHub <https://github.com/gbdev/rgbds>`__.

 The documentation of this toolchain can be viewed online `here <https://rgbds.gbdev.io/docs/>`__, it is generated from the man pages found in this repository.
+The source code of the website itself is on GitHub as well under the repo `rgbds-www <https://github.com/gbdev/rgbds-www>`__.

 If you want to contribute or maintain RGBDS, and have questions regarding the code, its organisation, etc. you can find me `on GBDev <https://gbdev.io/chat>`__ or via mail at ``rgbds at eldred dot fr``.